gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 ### ZFS Rollbacks
 Or we could try the rollback command:
 `zfs rollback zroot/jail/coffeehouse@2019-12-05A`
 Notice that when we are using the `zfs` commands, we have to leave off the `/` when referring to zroot.

+Once we're satisfied with the rehearsals of the rollbacks, we can remove the test file and delete the snapshot we made.
+`zfs destroy zroot/jail/coffeehouse@2019-12-05A`

+### Setup Snapshots Before Jail Installations
+Our directories for the jails basically don't have anything in them besides the anticipated directory structure.
+We'll make snapshots of each jail directory and each vm subdirectory to show our starting point.
+We'll use commands like:
+`zfs snapshot zroot/jail/coffeehouse@2019-05-05-EMPTY`
+Until we've made all the snapshots we'd like.

  \[[17]\]\[[18]\]